 Emperor Charles VI laid the foundation stone for the Schubertkirche in 1712.
-The church has since survived an explosion at a nearby gunpowder facility, floods, the Napoleonic occupation of Vienna, and WWII bombing raids largely intact.
+The church has since survived an explosion at a nearby gunpowder facility, floods, the Napoleonic occupation of Vienna, and WWII bombing raids.

 The connection to Schubert began with his father, who married here in 1785 and ran the parish school.
 Schubert himself was born three streets away, and christened in the church in February 1797.

 The famous composer subsequently sang in the choir, played the organ (his brother Ferdinand was an organist here for many years) and other instruments during recitals and, eventually, composed and conducted music for the church itself.